mprevot/ReviewNdepend/README.md

 After using Visual studio enterprise (VS) and Resharper (R#), a while, following design patterns such as **MVVM**, **DI**, we might want to have a more precise overview of the application being developed.
 But not Visual studio enterprise nor Resharper can give any significant, relevant view on the code and what it does, and how well, how ideas are organized, etc.

+I have a medium-big progam involving both **computer vision** and **realtime image/video editing**; it involves c#, c++, matlab, MKL, cuda code, but most of it is **c#**; it has about 10k LOCs, has a computing part and a graphical user interface (GUI) part, it has **MVVM** pattern, and uses **Prism** and **Unity** for **DI** patterns; it has unit tests, even though it's not **TDD**; it has metrics for performance measurements in many critical places.

 I often have the practice of having everything in mind and then I write code: I have the global ideas and architecture in mind as I code and craft my local ideas.
 With this project, I needed some time to just have the global feeling back (yes, you can say I was not able to read my code).
-Hum. not that good, but I have no means to know if it was me or my implementation.
+Hum.
+Not that good, but I have no means to know if it was me or my implementation.

-I have a medium-big progam involving both **computer vision** and **realtime image/video editing**; it involves c#, c++, matlab, MKL, cuda code, but most of it is **c#**; it has about 10k LOCs, has a computing part and a graphical user interface (GUI) part, it has **MVVM** pattern, and uses **Prism** and **Unity** for **DI** patterns; it has unit tests, even though it's not **TDD**; it has metrics for performance measurements in many critical places.

 I have a quite big **ViewModel** class, which is classical, with implementation in several files (partial public class), for different aspects.